aws-samples/eks-workshop-v2/website/docs/observability/kubecost/index.md

 :::

 :::info
-If you are using CDK Observability Accelerator, checkout the [Kubecost Addon](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/kubecost/).
+If you are using the CDK Observability Accelerator then check out the [Kubecost Addon](https://aws-quickstart.github.io/cdk-eks-blueprints/addons/kubecost/).
 The addon greatly simplifies the process of setting up Kubecost and AMP for your EKS clusters.
 :::